MarianaMendanha/Projeto_Sphinx/README.md

 templates_path = ['_templates']
 html_theme = 'renku'
 ```
-You can make your own .rst files and document your code too, to do so you need to, you need to use:
+You can make your own **.rst** files and document your code too, to do so you need to use:
 ```bash
 # We are now located at the \docs folder
 cd ..